GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 - Authoritative Attribute Source - A repository or system that contains attributes about an individual and is considered the primary or most reliable source for this information.
 This is also referred to as an authoritative data source.
 - [Card Management System](https://pages.nist.gov/FIPS201/FIPS201.html#s-c) - The system that manages the lifecycle of a PIV Card application.
 - [Derived PIV Credential](https://pages.nist.gov/FIPS201/FIPS201.html#s-c) - A credential issued based on proof of possession and control of a PIV Card.
 Derived PIV credentials are typically used in situations that do not easily accommodate a PIV Card, such as in conjunction with mobile devices.
-- Alternative Phishing Resistant Credential - A credential that is equivalent to a PIV per NIST xAL requirements issued to identies where PIV is not accessible, mobile, interim, external, use cases
+- Alternative Phishing Resistant Credential - A credential that is equivalent to a PIV per NIST xAL requirements issued to identies where PIV is not accessible, mobile, interim, external, use cases.
 - [Federal Enterprise Identity](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf) - Refers to the unique representation of an employee, a contractor, an enterprise user, such as a mission or business partner, a device, or a technology that a federal agency manages to achieve its mission and business objectives.
 This is also known as a Workforce Identity.
 - [Federation](https://csrc.nist.gov/glossary/term/federation) - A process that allows for the conveyance of identity and authentication information across a set of networked systems.
 - Federated Credential - A phishing resistant credential that can be used to access an IDP after compliantly registering with the relying party